mcauley-penney/tidy.nvim/README.md

 # tidy.nvim 🧹

-A function and autocommand pair that removes all
+A function and autocommand pair that can

+    - remove all empty lines at the top of the buffer
-    - trailing whitespace
+    - remove all trailing whitespace
-    - empty lines at the end of the buffer
+    - remove a variable amount of empty lines at the end of the buffer
+    - condense multiple empty lines into one

 on every `BufWritePre`.